Cosmo-Tech/cosmotech-api-csharp-client/docs/UserApi.md

             try
             {
-                // Get the details of an user with roles for an Organization User result = apiInstance.GetOrganizationCurrentUser(organizationId);
+                // Get the details of a logged-in User with roles for an Organization User result = apiInstance.GetOrganizationCurrentUser(organizationId);
                 Debug.WriteLine(result);
             }